honeycombio/honeycomb-network-agent/README.md

 kubectl apply -f examples/quickstart.yaml
 ```

-Events should show up in Honeycomb in the `hny-ebpf-agent` dataset.
+Events should show up in Honeycomb in the `hny-network-agent` dataset.

 Alternative options for configuration and running can be found in [Deploying the agent to a Kubernetes cluster](./DEVELOPING.md#deploying-the-agent-to-a-kubernetes-cluster):